 Nominations

-Nominations and current candidate details will be public information
+Nominations and current candidate details will be public information.

-Nominations will be announced in Senate Council meetings
+Nominations will be announced in Senate Council meetings.

-Nominations and candidate statements will be posted on the senate elections webpage that is maintained by the Senate Secretary in consultation with the elections chair (Elections Committee chair for officer elections and the Senate President for co-chair elections)
+Nominations and candidate statements will be posted on the senate elections webpage that is maintained by the Senate Secretary in consultation with the elections chair (Elections Committee chair for officer elections and the Senate President for co-chair elections).

 Call for nominations